Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas

 \subsection{Dataset Generation Procedure}

-We now describe how semi-synthetic (PRISM) and real-world (DICES) datasets are generated in the PSF.
+We now describe how both semi-synthetic datasets are generated in the PSF.
 Further setup details, including prompts used for synthetic dataset generation, are reported in Appendix~\ref{appendix:experiment_details}.\looseness=-1

-\textbf{Source and Target Populations.} In the semi-synthetic dataset (PRISM), the source population consists of conversations where users are prompted to engage in controversial topics, while the target population consists of conversations with no guided prompts.
-In the real-world dataset (DICES), the source population contains 350 single-turn conversations flagged by safety experts as containing a single harm type (e.g., misinformation, legal), while the target contains more complex conversations rated as containing \textit{multiple} types of harm.
+\textbf{Source and Target Populations.} In the PRISM experiment, the source population consists of conversations where users are prompted to engage in controversial topics, while the target population consists of conversations with no guided prompts.
+In the DICES experiment, the source population contains 300 single-turn conversations flagged by safety experts as containing a single harm type (e.g., misinformation, legal), while the target contains more complex conversations rated as containing \textit{multiple} types of harm.
 In both cases, we model each sample as a single user–system exchange extracted from a multi-turn dialogue.
-We embed the input–output pair from each exchange into a low-dimensional space by first applying an embedding model (MiniLM-L6-v2) then projecting to 15 dimensions via UMAP \citep{becht2019dimensionality}.\footnote{We selected 15 dimensions to ensure embeddings retained some predictive signal for ratings and source/target membership while keeping dimensionality low; results remained stable for $\geq 12$ dimensions.} We also vary the demographic composition of raters across populations.
-In both PRISM and DICES, we define the source distribution $P_s(X)$ using marginal probabilities of rater characteristics reported in DICES, and target distribution $P_t(X)$ using population statistics released in the U.S. Census Bureau’s 2022 Annual Social and Economic Supplement \citep{guzman2023income}.\looseness=-1
+We embed the input–output pair from each exchange into a low-dimensional space by first applying an embedding model (MiniLM-L6-v2) then projecting to 15 dimensions via UMAP \citep{becht2019dimensionality}.\footnote{We selected 15 dimensions to ensure embeddings retained predictive signal for ratings and source/target membership while keeping dimensionality low; results remained stable for $\geq 12$ dimensions (Fig. \ref{fig:correlation_analysis}).} We also vary the demographic composition of raters across populations.
+In both PRISM and DICES, we define the source distribution $P_s(X)$ using marginal probabilities of rater characteristics reported in DICES, and target distribution $P_t(X)$ using population statistics released by the U.S. Census Bureau \citep{guzman2023income}.\looseness=-1